 We were also lucky that my brother in law sponsored us with a handful of gifts for the Team – some waterproof skorch bags for kayaking and surveying.
 Only purchasable on Amazon.

 For a while the summer was full of marine activities organised by Noel and SWT.
-HWDT & WDT cetacean week – shortly after OCEAN festival in Inverness.
+HWDT & WDT cetacean week – shortly after the OCEAN festival in Inverness.
 Then Rob Moir from Ocean River visited.

-Life in our sea is having to adapt fast to cope with climate change and a properly protected MPA will help reduce the stresses on the ecosystem.
-The research is not being done.
-We need to monitor the effects of increasing sea temperatures due to climate change with intact sea beds to be able to gauge the rate of change.
+Life in our sea is having to adapt fast to cope with climate change and other stresses – a properly protected MPA network will help provide resilience and reduce the stresses on the ecosystem.
+Yet we need to monitor the effects of increasing sea temperatures due to climate change and gauge the rate of change.

-One of our member supporters – Julia Barton Littoral Art Project encouraged us to focus on Plastic Pollution which is horrifying.
-Some examples of great work:Â Â The Smog of The Sea, the latest film on plastic pollution.
+One of our member supporters – Julia Barton Littoral Art Project encouraged us to focus on Plastic Pollution – since 2015 she had been building awareness in the area of this and the horrifying consequences.
+Some examples of great films on this are The Smog of The Sea, the latest film on plastic pollution.
 Well worth a watch.

-There are huge numbers of invisible, yet a passionate people living in the coastal areas who are prepared to give up huge amounts of time to say what they see, want and hope.
+The leadership of the creel and dive federation gives me hope, and we need hope.
+There are huge numbers of invisible, yet a passionate people living in the coastal areas and we are beginning to join up.
+Many are prepared to give up huge amounts of time to say what they see, want and hope.

 To note: Sebastian at Marine Scotland has this to say about the penalties for dredgers incursions.